abc12345d/abc12345d.github.io/src/markdowns/notes/cross-site-request-forgery-attack.md

         csrf.init_app(app)
     ```

 2. **CSRF Token Generation**: Flask-WTF generates a random CSRF token for each form that you create using the extension.
 This token is unique to the user's session.
-To use Flask-WTF, we must set the *SECRET_KEY*
 3. **Token Insertion in Forms**: When you render a form in your HTML template using Flask-WTF, it inserts the CSRF token as a hidden field in the form.
 For example, in your template, you might have something like:

     ```HTML